AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Method

-Experimental results indicate that the calibrated attribution signal \( t^{\prime} \) does not conform to any specific probability distribution across different models (see Appendix~\ref{app-2}) and may include a small number of outliers.
-To mitigate this, we employ the kernel density estimation (KDE) method~\cite{KDE}, which makes no assumptions about the underlying distribution and is robust to outliers.
-The attribution threshold is determined using the cumulative distribution function (CDF) estimated from KDE, as formalized by:
+Experimental results show that the calibrated attribution signal \( t^{\prime} \) does not follow a consistent or well-defined probability distribution across different models (see Technical Appendix, Section 5), and may contain a small number of outliers.
+To address this, we adopt kernel density estimation (KDE)~\cite{KDE}, a non-parametric method that makes no assumptions about the underlying distribution and is inherently robust to outliers.
+The attribution threshold is then derived from the cumulative distribution function (CDF) estimated via KDE, as defined by:

 where \( N \) (set to 500 in our experiments) denotes the number of samples.
-Specifically, 500 calibrated attribution signals from images attributed to the target model are used to estimate the distribution.
+Specifically, we estimate the distribution using 500 calibrated attribution signals obtained from belonging images.
 The parameter \( h \) represents the bandwidth of the kernel density estimation~\cite{KDEevaluation}, and \( K \) is the kernel function, for which a Gaussian kernel is used.
 The variable \( t_i' \) denotes the calibrated attribution signal of the \( i \)-th image.
-The quantity \( 1 - \alpha \) represents the target cumulative probability.

-If the calibrated attribution signal \( t^{\prime} < \tau \), the test image \( x \) is classified as a belonging image; otherwise, it is considered a non-belonging image.
-Experimental results indicate that the distribution of attribution signals varies across different generative models.
-Therefore, the key parameter \( \alpha \) must be determined according to the specific distributional characteristics of each model.
+The quantity \( 1 - \alpha \) specifies the target cumulative probability for threshold selection.
+If the calibrated attribution signal \( t^{\prime} < \tau \), the \( x \) is classified as a belonging image; otherwise, it is considered a non-belonging image.